RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

 `when` delegate determines when the second `transition` should be used.

-> In this example, scale transition is used only when the page is being pushed to the navigation stack, otherwise the default transition defined in shell is used.
+> In this example, scale transition is used only when the page is being pushed to the navigation stack, otherwise the default transition defined in the shell is used.